DanglingPointer/mtorrent/README.md

 ## Building

 Requires Docker.
-To build release version run `./build.sh`.
-When using VS Code, open the root folder, not the workspace file.
-Then, when prompted, build and open the dev container (requires Dev Containers extension).
+To build run `./builder.sh [args]` where `args` is the arguments to `cargo`.
+When using VS Code, open the root folder, then, when prompted, build and open the dev container (requires Dev Containers extension).